justb4/docker-jmeter/README.md

 Thanks to https://github.com/hauptmedia/docker-jmeter
-and https://github.com/hhcordero/docker-jmeter-server for providing the Dockerfiles that inspired me.
+and https://github.com/hhcordero/docker-jmeter-server for providing the Dockerfiles that inspired me.   @wilsonmar for contributing detailed instructions.
+Others that tested/reported after version updates.